Coronavirus shockwave rocks airplane manufacturers, suppliers | Malay Mail

 Joining the list of temporary shutdowns is Bombardier, which is suspending Canadian production of business jets, according to a source familiar with the matter.

-Airbus chief executive Guillaume Faury had called for strong government support for airlines and suppliers but stopped short of calling for direct aid for Airbus itself, which has secured an extra €15 billion ($16.14 billion) of commercial credit lines.
+Airbus had called for strong government support for airlines and suppliers but stopped short of calling for direct aid for the company, which has secured an extra €15 billion of commercial credit lines.

 The European planemaker has, however, told officials privately that it may need European government help if the crisis lasts for several months, Reuters reported last week.